Mean-field games with rough common noise: the compactification approach: Abstract

 \section{Abstract}

-We study mean-field game (MFG) problems with rough common noise where the representative state dynamics is governed by a controlled rough stochastic differential equation driven by an idiosyncratic Brownian motion and a deterministic rough path noise affecting the whole population.
+We study mean-field game (MFG) problems with rough common noise, in which the representative state dynamics are governed by a controlled rough stochastic differential equation driven by an idiosyncratic Brownian motion and a deterministic rough-path signal that affects the whole population.
 Within this new framework, we introduce a canonical weak formulation based on relaxed controls and rough martingale problems.
-We prove the existence of a pathwise mean-field equilibrium in this context by developing new technical tools for compactification to accommodate rough integration, which deviate substantially from classical compactification arguments in the literature.
-Finally, we discuss the relationship between the pathwise problem and the classical MFG problem with randomized Brownian common noise: conditioning yields the pathwise problem almost surely; and conversely, under a suitable causality/measurable-selection requirement, pathwise mean-field equilibria can be aggregated to produce randomized mean-field equilibria in the classical problem.
+We prove the existence of a pathwise mean-field equilibrium by developing new compactification tools that accommodate rough integration and differ substantially from classical compactification arguments in the literature.
+Finally, we discuss the relationship between the pathwise problem and the classical MFG problem with randomized Brownian common noise. { Using the notion of a pathwise admissible set, we recast mean-field game problems with common noise as optimization problems over an extended space of probability measures.
+We establish an equivalent characterization of Carmona-Delarue-Lacker's weak equilibrium and, as an application, give an alternative proof of strong equilibrium without first establishing pathwise uniqueness}.

 \ \\ \textbf{Keywords}: Mean field games, rough paths, common noise, relaxed controls, rough martingale problems, compactification arguments